ColeSwinford/EZ-Hotkey/README.md

 Note: EZ_Hotkey.exe will only work when inside a folder with "resources"

 ## Using EZ Hotkey
-1) After selecting the Input box, press desired keys to trigger the hotkey and release
+1) After selecting the Input box, press desired keys to trigger the hotkey, then release
 2) After selecting the Output box, all keystrokes will be recorded until the Esc key is pressed
 3) Clicking the blue start button will run the hotkey until the red stop button is pressed
 4) Quick help can be found via the "i" button at the top right